-The International Issues Discussion (IID) series at Ryerson University is pleased to present its fourth event of the Fall 2016 term: “Lives Lived Dangerously: The Emotional Health of War Journalists.”
+The International Issues Discussion (IID) series at Ryerson University is pleased to present its third talk of the Winter 2017 term, “Europe on the Brink: Populism, Nationalism, and Brexit.”

-His talk will be Wednesday, October 26h, 630-830 pm, in ENG 103 (George Vari Engineering and Computing Centre: 245 Church Street, at the corner of Gould and Church: see www.ryerson.ca/maps) at Ryerson University, Toronto.
+Their talk will be Wednesday, February 15th 6:30-9:00 pm, in ENG 103 (George Vari Engineering and Computing Centre: 245 Church Street, at the corner of Gould and Church: see www.ryerson.ca/maps) at Ryerson University, Toronto.

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the Ryerson University community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at firstname.lastname@example.org